Jasonnavarro86/Super-Hero-Compatibility-Test/README.md

 ![end](https://user-images.githubusercontent.com/28733244/31101652-b9c2cd92-a79c-11e7-899d-30a34d68a2ea.gif)

-+ As a bonus if user chooses no thanks on the home page they get rerouted to a funny gif.
+## Bonus: If user chooses no thanks on the home page they get rerouted to a funny gif.

 ![bonus](https://user-images.githubusercontent.com/28733244/31111367-8ac50c6e-a7db-11e7-988c-693be35017a4.gif)